ThePhD/ThePhD.github.io/_posts/2019-11-23-Concerns about SG6 TS Bits.markdown

 It's less lovely during important projects to discover the types that underpin the standard data structure do not match my project's needs.

 At no point in my existence is "I reimplemented `std::bits` but with a different underlying type and allocator support" a good use of anyone's Engineering Time™.
 Even `boost::dynamic_bitset<Block>` takes a type which serves as the underlying value; writing a container which is strictly inferior to current standard containers and existing practice is not something to be standardized. `std::bits` should be templated on a type `T` to perform the underlying bit math on.
-This also ties into Fix 1: now developers can have constructors that always construct unambiguously from an `iterator, sentinel` pair that traverses `bool`eans, or developers can create an "extended" constructor [like is present in `itsy.bitsy`](https://github.com/ThePhD/itsy_bitsy#bit-sequence) to directly fill in `T` objects that represent the bits.
+This also ties into Fix 1: now developers can have constructors that always construct unambiguously from an `iterator, sentinel` pair that traverses `bool`eans, or create an "extended" constructor [like is present in `itsy.bitsy`](https://github.com/ThePhD/itsy_bitsy#bit-sequence) to directly fill in `T` objects that represent the bits.

 ## Fix 3: Specify a small buffer optimization up front.

 Clearly, the type is meant to be a vector-like type.
 It has `operator[]`, `size()`, `reserve()`, `capacity()`, and `shrink_to_fit()`.
-We already have the problem in the standard library right now that `std::basic_string` is our only de-facto SSO container, and some people have already noticed that they can cheat and do `std::basic_string<double>` and get a mostly-working Small Buffer Optimized container.
+We already have the problem in the standard library right now that `std::basic_string` is our only de-facto SBO container, and some people have already noticed that they can cheat and do `std::basic_string<double>` and get a mostly-working Small Buffer Optimized container.
 (That is not standards-mandated to work, but it sure as hell compiles on a lot of platforms).

 Don't start with `std::bits<T, Allocator>`.
 Start with `std::small_bits<T, N, Allocator>`.
 Note that `std::bits<T, Allocator>`'s implementation becomes trivial after successfully implementing `std::small_bits`: